jhpyle/docassemble/_docs/scalability.md

 configuration on [AWS].

 It depends on the [boto3] library, so you may need to run `sudo pip install boto3` in order for it to work.
+You need to initialize [boto3] by running `aws configure`.

 * `da-cli start_up 2` - bring up two `app` services and one `backend`
   service after bringing up three [EC2] instances with the